-Q. Do I have to pay the cable tv service fee even though I don't use it?
-Also, can park prohibit satellite dishes?

-A. The Mobilehome Residency Law (Civil Code Secs.
-798.31 and 798.32) provides that the park can charge a fee for services actually rendered with a 60-day notice if it is not already provided for in the rental agreement.
-If you have signed a long-term lease agreeing to pay the fee, you may be obligated to continue to pay it until the end of the term of the lease.
+- Q. Do residents have to pay the cable TV service fee even if they don't use it?
+Also, can the park prohibit satellite dishes? - A. The park can charge a fee for services actually rendered with a 60-day notice if it is not already provided for in the rental agreement.
+(Civil Code §§798.31, 798.32) If the resident has signed a long-term lease agreeing to pay the fee, they may be obligated to continue to pay it until the end of the term of the lease.
 A 1997 California appellate case, Greening v.
 Johnson, held that cable TV is not an essential utility and a park cannot charge a resident a fee for such a service not actually used by the resident.
 Moreover, the Telecommunication Act of 1996 provides that community rules and regulations or local ordinances cannot prohibit the installation of a dish antenna on one's home or property if it is not more than 39 inches in diameter and does not constitute a health and safety problem.
 Park rules can regulate placement or design of the antenna on the home if reasonable (e.g. rules don't preclude acceptable reception) but cannot ban satellite dishes outright.